Call4Cloud | MMP-C | Autopilot | Device Preparation

 Someday This DDM Will Be Useful to You

-This blog will be the fourth blog post in the WinDC series and will zoom in a bit more into the RAW and COOKED state of the declared documents AKA EPM Policies and how the “Chef” handles these ingredients.
+This will be the fourth blog post in the WinDC series.
+It will zoom in a bit more into the RAW and COOKED state of the declared documents, AKA EPM Policies, and how the “Chef” handles these ingredients.

-I strongly believe this “new type of management (DDM)” and the needed infra (MMP-C) are going to revolutionize device management!!!
+I firmly believe this “new type of declarative device management (DDM)” and the needed infra (MMP-C) are going to revolutionize device management!!!
 It will change everything we know…

 1. Introduction